93kazy/Deep_Learning_Image/README.md

 # Deep Learning for Images : Course Labs

-> Lab work for Computer Vision course, Master IASD, Université Paris Dauphine – PSL.
+> Lab work for Computer Vision course, Master IASD, Université Paris Dauphine-PSL.

 This repository collects the hands-on labs and project completed during the course.
 All work is in Jupyter notebooks.